 “Med Pay” does not cover certain losses.
 If you did opt for medical payments coverage as part of your auto insurance policy, your costs for treatment will be paid up to a point.
 Still, you can only obtain amounts up to the limit of your policy, at which point you are responsible for paying medical bills.
 You may have to pursue options under your relative or friend’s insurance to fill the gap, or for the entire amount if you did not purchase “Med Pay.”

 There may not be anyone else to pursue for damages.
 Statistics indicate that more than half of all car accidents in the US are single-vehicle crashes meaning that there may not be anyone else at fault other than your family member or friend.
 Though there are some exceptions for defective automobile parts, negligence in designing and maintaining the roadway, and related circumstances, your driver family member or friend is likely the only person at fault in a single vehicle crash.

 Auto insurance protects victims regardless of your relationship.
 Motorists have insurance because it is required by law, it protects their assets, and it provides people who have been injured by their negligence insurance to collect against.
 There is absolutely nothing wrong with having your family member or friend’s insurance company provide compensation to you – after all that is one of the primary reasons why your friend or family member purchased the insurance in the first place.

 Our Oakland Car Accidents Lawyers Will Tackle the Details

 It may be uncomfortable to make an insurance claim or consider taking legal action against someone you know, but you should explore all options after an auto crash.
 For more information please contact Venardi Zurada, LLP.
-We can set up a free consultation at our offices in Oakland, Walnut Creek, or Redding, CA to review your circumstances.
+We can set up a free consultation at our offices in Oakland or Walnut Creek, CA to review your circumstances.